adammharris/diaryx-specification/Diaryx Writing Specification.md

 - **Author flexibility**: Should limit the author as little as possible— not requiring them to name or organize their files in a specific way where reasonable.
 - **Minimal metadata**: A Diaryx file should describe itself as concisely as possible.
 It should follow well-established conventions and use the absolute minimum amount of metadata possible, while still being sufficiently self-describing.

-## Use-case
+## Example

 Imagine you open a file or folder without any prior context.
 What would you search for?
 How would you understand the content of the file?

 Perhaps the most intuitive introduction is a plain description in your native language, like "This file is a journal entry recorded on Dec 31, 2003 by John Doe."
 However, this presupposes several things:
 - the reader is familiar with how this entry relates to other entries
 - the reader knows what format John Doe usually writes his entries in
 - the reader knows John Doe is okay with sharing this entry